 Without question, Verizon's nationwide network is the best, most comprehensive in America.
 Its basic 3G coverage serves 98 percent of Americans, including every major city and town in the country.
 Its 4G LTE coverage, meanwhile, serves 95 percent of all Americans – again, more than any other network at any other carrier.
 Verizon is also rightfully proud of the fact that its 4G network is entirely LTE-based, which means its customers can consistently get about 14Mbps download speeds when they're on the go.
 It's not the fastest you can find, but it's more than adequate for most folks.

 If there's a phone or other mobile device you want to own, chances are good it's available with Verizon.
-Samsung's Galaxy line is here, including the Galaxy S5, the Galaxy Note 3 and older models.
-If you're an Apple fan, you can find iPads and the new iPhone 5s or 5c.
-The HTC One and HTC's Windows Phone 8X are available, as is the Nokia Lumia series and the entire line of Verizon-exclusive Droid phones from HTC and Motorola.
+Samsung's Galaxy line is here, including the Galaxy S5, the Galaxy Note 4 and older models.
+If you're an Apple fan, you can find iPads and the iPhone 6.
+The HTC One is available, as is the Nokia Lumia series and the entire line of Verizon-exclusive Droid phones from HTC and Motorola.
 Windows Phones, BlackBerrys, feature phones, keyboard phones, global-ready phones – Verizon's selection has just about everything you could want.
 And if you need to take your laptop on the road, you will find cheap or even free mobile hotspots that can link to your Share Everything plan and the data allocation you've set.

 Like its prices, Verizon's fees are steep.
 If you sign a two-year contract and elect to back out early, you'll owe as much as $350 in termination fees.
 Adding a new phone to any line requires a one-time $35 activation fee, and if you don't like the phone you picked, returning it costs another $35.
 Finally, if you go over your Share Everything plan's data allocation, you'll be charged $15 per gigabyte.
 That's three times the normal price of a gigabyte of data if you budget your usage out ahead of time.
 Remember, it's always a good idea to be liberal with your initial data estimates and then pull them back after the first month or two – you'll save yourself money in the end.